 And while this movement is incredibly positive, it comes at a time of never-before-seen public scrutiny for healthcare providers.
 Take, for example, the recent patient satisfaction survey from the Centers for Medicare and Medicaid Services (CMS).
 Whether or not you agree with the survey methods and results, it’s obvious that the patient-reported, qualitative data doesn’t give management all the information they need to make necessary changes.

 Healthcare organizations are in dire need of business analytics for their IT departments.
 According to a study by Health Catalyst, 90 percent of CIOs view analytics as a “very important” initiative for 2015.
 As the technology that they invest in grows, to maintain the quality of that scale and the patient experience, they need fast insights from data to measure and manage IT systems.
-Analytics gives IT managers information that they need to weed out unnecessary expenses, improve operations and predict incidents over time.
+Analytics are healthcare’s secret weapon, giving IT managers information that they need to weed out unnecessary expenses, improve operations and predict incidents over time.

 Weill Cornell Medical College, a top-ranked clinical and medical research center, required support for their vast and diverse IT needs.
 “IT is critical in healthcare organizations who rely on digital technology to access electronic medical records, securely store data and process patient information,” said Richard Hu, Associate Director of Service Strategy and Systems Architecture, Weill Cornell.
 “Our IT staff from Finance, Clinical and IT infrastructure teams supports the diverse technology needs of thousands of employees, from physicians to hospital staff, students and researchers.
 Analytics plays a big role in enabling our service strategy and achieving our customer satisfaction goals.”
 There’s a lot of data that a team that size needs access to in order to operate efficiently, this is a case we see a lot in our discussions with healthcare IT leaders.